ni/niveristand-python/docs/restrictions.rst

 Bitwise Operators
 ^^^^^^^^^^^^^^^^^

-- Bitwise operations are not allowed on floats or BooleanValue in Python.
+- You cannot use bitwise operations on float or boolean values in Python.

     .. code-block:: python